egorvdovenko/antdv-image-cropper/README.md

 ## Props
 You can use all props from **vue-cropper** component which are described [here](https://github.com/xyxiao001/vue-cropper/blob/master/english.md).
-As well as a small list of properties of the component itself.
+As well as properties small list of the component itself.

 | Prop | Type | Default | Description |
 | - | - | - | - |